CaronCaron/CaronCaron.github.io/_pages/research & publications.md

 The developed 3D multiphysics simulation based on COMSOL successfully demonstrated the heat distribution of the coupled system and conducted some discussions based on it。

 Related Publications:
+---
 <!--#---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------><br>
-Kwan, T.H., Y. Zhang, and Q. Yao, A coupled 3D electrochemical and thermal numerical analysis of the hybrid fuel cellthermoelectric device system.
+[Kwan, T.H., Y. Zhang, and Q. Yao, A coupled 3D electrochemical and thermal numerical analysis of the hybrid fuel cellthermoelectric device system.
 International Journal of Hydrogen Energy, 2018.43(52): p.
-23450-23462
+23450-23462]

 <!--
 {% if author.googlescholar %}